 Some of you bourbon purists who only drink straight whiskeys

 with your pinkie in the air might be turned off by the fact that Contradiction is two bourbons combined into one bottle.
 About 75% of the juice is a 9 year old high rye bourbon and the rest is a super young wheated bourbon.
 Its like Smooth Ambler is taking a page out of the scotch blenders handbook.
 And I approve.

 Smooth Ambler has done some good expressions in their relatively short operating history.
 We reviewed their Old Scout 10 Year Old here, along with some interesting info about Smooth Ambler Spirits.
-Click here to check that review out.
+Check out our review of Smooth Ambler’s Old Scout Bourbon.

 Am I the only one who gets a little giddy right before that first sip?
 I try to act normal sitting at the bar with other adults, but I want to bounce up and down on my stool and clap while I wait for that century between placing and getting my order.
 But that would make me look strange.

 About as strange as sniffing my pour for 15 minutes before I take a sip.
 But this is my job.
 Its my job.

 Smooth Ambler Contradiction is indeed just that.
 On the nose I get both sweets and sours.
 Super fragrant grapefruits and aged pears become sauna room cedar and fresh baked cake.
 Just as you would expect, you are going to get a wild array of aromas out of your glass.

 The first sip is rich and full of fruit.
 I got new oak for the wood, green apple for the fruit, and that delicious spongy twinkie cake.
 This is a 100 proof bourbon, but it carries that fire well.
 Like most quality bourbons, theres a nice vanilla – honey interplay that is brightened up by some allspice.
 The rye is there, but not in a big way.
 Which is surprising considering the majority of the blend is rye bourbon.